oracle-livelabs/oci-migration/ecc-hol/query/poweruser-personalization.md

 * By default the dashboard is populated with the oldest period, Jan-07.
 Replace this period Jan-07 with Apr-23 in selected refinements to view latest data
   ![Image alt text](images/home1.png)

+  <b> Note: </b> If instead you see period Adj-07 then replace it with Apr-23.

 * Add another refinement Account type : "Expense", by clicking on expense from the charts